zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 - `replay_buffer`: The replay buffer is a class that holds all the experiences a DQN has seen and samples from it randomly to train the DQN.
 It takes care of managing the stored experiences and sampling them on demand.

-- `agent`: Implements a standard DDDQN agent
+- `agent`: Implements a standard (Double Dueling Deep Q-Learning Network) DDDQN agent, you can learn more about it from [here](https://towardsdatascience.com/dueling-double-deep-q-learning-using-tensorflow-2-x-7bbbcec06a2a)

 - `get_information_meta`: If we're loading from a checkpoint, load the information from the checkpoint.
 Otherwise, start from scratch.
-This is a step that returns the frame number, rewards, and loss list.
+This is a step that returns the frame number, rewards, and loss list, frame number is the number of frames that have been played, rewards is the list of rewards that have been accumulated, loss list is the list of losses that have been accumulated.

 - `train`: We initialize the agent, the game environment, and the TensorBoard writer.
 Then, we train the agent until the game is over.